jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 ```
 &nbsp;

-The last thing that needs to be done before modeling is encode the parent and children labels.
-Here we use 2 types of `sklearn` encodings: `labelEncoder` and `labelBinarizer`.
+Finally we encode the labels for parent and children classes in 2 different ways: `labelEncoder` and `labelBinarizer`.
 The former maps each class into an integer, which we'll use to fit a couple `sklearn` models to compare against our Bayesian model.
-The latter one-hot encodes the labels into vectors so that we can model them with a Multinomial distribution.
+The latter one-hot encodes.

 ```python
 le = preprocessing.LabelEncoder()